 - Can the overhead of the new tests setUp/tearDown fixture be shared with other tests through the use of a layer?

-Are all global changes (e.g. globals, sys.path or lazr.config modifications, calls to socket.setdefaulttimeout()) done by the test reverted once the test completed (successfully or not)?
+Are all global changes (e.g. globals, sys.path or lazr.config modifications, call to socket.setdefaulttimeout()) done by the test reverted once the test completed (successfully or not)?

-- If the test fails, will the failure message be helpful in diagnosing the problem (e.g. the test avoids comparison to True or False when checking for the presence of a string)?
+- If the test fail, will the failure message be helpful in diagnosing the problem (e.g. the test avoid comparison to True or False when checking for the presence of a string.)?